freenas/freenas-docs/userguide/tasks.rst

 .. figure:: images/rsync2.png

-   Pasting the User's SSH Public Key
+   Pasting the User SSH Public Key

 While on *PULL*, verify that the SSH service is running in :menuselection:`Services --> Control Services` and start it if it is not.

 Next, copy the host key of *PULL* using Shell on *PUSH*.
-The following command copies the RSA host key of the *PULL* server used in our previous example.
+The command below copies the RSA host key of the *PULL* server used in our previous example.
 Be sure to include the double bracket *>>* to prevent overwriting any existing entries in the :file:`known_hosts`
 file: